 As employers, if this test fits your domain, then you can conduct this test at the OIG Website.
 You can do a free assessment by just entering your candidate’s name and other relevant information.

 An E-Verify background check is necessary when you make a new hire to verify one’s identity.
 This check verifies the information on the I-9 forms.
 New hires are required to take upon employment opportunities on US Soil.
 It is a test to ascertain whether the candidate is eligible to work in the USA.

 This is an issue mainly looking at proper immigration and work status in America.

 5. Fingerprint Background Checks

-This test mainly looks at clarifying the criminal records of the candidates, if there is any.
-It is done through the Automated Fingerprint Identification System (AFIS) which has about 35 million fingerprint databases.
+This test mainly looks at clarifying the criminal records of the candidates, if there are any.
+It is done through the Automated Fingerprint Identification System (AFIS), which has about 35 million fingerprint databases.
 These are submitted by law enforcement all over the country.

 Employees can run this test by going to the AFIS Website and do the check there.